avk12345/cse24-project/README.md

 DONE    5 points: clear screen tool (delete all shapes/scribbles)
         10 points: RGB color picker
 DONE    10 points: 4 shape tools
-DONE    10 points: selector tool (ability to select a shape/scribble by clicking on it)
-        10 points: ability to resize selected shape DONE    10 points: ability to change color of selected shape/scribble DONE    10 points: ability to move selected shape/scribble by dragging DONE    10 points: ability to bring selected shape/scribble to the front
+DONE    10 points: selector tool (ability to select a shape/scribble by clicking on it DONE    10 points: ability to resize selected shape DONE    10 points: ability to change color of selected shape/scribble DONE    10 points: ability to move selected shape/scribble by dragging DONE    10 points: ability to bring selected shape/scribble to the front